AP-HLine-3D/HLine3D/README.md

 PLEASE NOTE :
     the Antenna  can be used with Any Software |
-    the Software can be used with any Antenna
+    the Software can be used with Any Antenna

 ![image](https://github.com/user-attachments/assets/fd411f34-84d0-44ef-977b-9533016505fb)